 After graduating from the University of California Berkeley as a Psychology Major, Dr. Brandon Koretz attended UCSF for Medical School.
 Thereafter, he had the pleasure of returning to his home for Internal Medicine and Geriatric Medicine training and, eventually, an MBA at the Anderson School of Management at UCLA.
 After joining the faculty in 2000, he has enjoyed a number of teaching and administrative responsibilities and currently serves as the Division Co-Chief.
 Dr. Koretz and his wife live in LA with their two daughters and dog Winnie.
 As a native of LA, Dr. Koretz enjoys every aspect of the city.
 One of his biggest challenges is trying to figure out how to avoid getting a fifth tie rack to accommodate his increasing collection of bow ties.

-Dr. Alessi is the Director of the VA Greater Los Angeles (GLA) Geriatric Research, Education and Clinical Center (GRECC), and Chief of the Division of Geriatrics at VA GLA.
+Dr. Alessi is the Director of the VA Greater Los Angeles (GLA) Geriatric Research, Education and Clinical Center (GRECC).
 She is a Professor of Medicine at the David Geffen School of Medicine at UCLA, where she is also Associate Director of the Multicampus Program in Geriatric Medicine and Gerontology.
 A native of Illinois, Dr. Alessi obtained her undergraduate degree at the University of Illinois in Urbana/Champaign, and her medical degree at the University of Illinois College of Medicine in Chicago.
 She completed Internal Medicine residency at Michael Reese Hospital Medical Center in Chicago, and Geriatric Medicine clinical and research fellowships at the University of Chicago.

 Dr. Alessi's research focuses on descriptive and interventional research to improve sleep problems in older adults.
-Dr. Alessi is a Past Chair of the Health Sciences Section of the Gerontological Society of America, a Past President and a Past Chair of the Board of Directors of the American Geriatrics Society, and is currently the Chair of the Research Committee of the Sleep Research Society.
+Dr. Alessi is a Past Chair of the Health Sciences Section of the Gerontological Society of America, a Past President and a Past Chair of the Board of Directors of the American Geriatrics Society, and a Past Chair of the Research/Scientific Review Committee of the Sleep Research Society.

 Director of Journal Clubs & Clinical Supervisor

 Arun Karlamangla, PhD, MD, received his PhD in Electrical Engineering from the University of Southern California and his MD from the University of Michigan Medical School.
 He is a geriatrician and clinical epidemiologist at the University of California, Los Angeles.
 In addition to residency and fellowship training in internal medicine and geriatrics, he brings doctoral training and years of teaching and experience in statistical signal processing, as well as expertise and experience in biostatistics to aging epidemiology research.
 Dr. Karlamangla pioneered the assessment of bone strength relative to load, which has proven to be immensely valuable in explaining paradoxical differences between fracture risk as predicted by bone density and observed fracture risk in different population sub-groups.
-He was also one of the first to show that contrary to earlier trends, disability rates in older Americans are actually on the rise.
-Additionally, Dr. Karlamangla serves as director of the analysis and cost-effectiveness core of the UCLA Claude D. Pepper Older Americans Independence Center (OAIC), and as co-director of the statistics core of the national Midlife in the United States Study (MIDUS), and provides statistical consulting for longitudinal data analyses to the Study of Women’s Health Across the Nation (SWAN).
+He was one of the first to show that contrary to earlier trends, disability rates in older Americans were actually on the rise, and he introduced the notion of cortisol diurnal dynamic range as a marker of adversity-related dysregulation of the hypothalamic-pituitary-adrenal axis.
+He has also contributed extensively to the literature on changes in bone health and body composition during the menopause transition, and to the literature on biological pathways by which psychosocial factors affect health over the life course, including one of the first demonstrations of the effect of the 2008 Great Recession on blood pressure in a national sample.
+He has taught graduate-level courses on statistics, both to engineering students (at the University of Illinois, Urbana Champaign) and to clinical research students (at UCLA).
+Dr. Karlamangla has served as director of the analysis and cost-effectiveness core of the UCLA Claude D. Pepper Older Americans Independence Center (OAIC), and as co-director of the statistics core of the national Midlife in the United States Study (MIDUS).
+He is currently one of the multi-principal investigators of the Study of Women’s Health Across the Nation (SWAN), and chair of the CoVPN (COVID-19 Prevention Network) Older Adults and Veterans Expert Review Panel, that is providing recommendations relevant to older adults and veterans for 5 COVID-19 vaccine trials and 2 antibody treatment trials.

 GRECC Clinical Director & Site Director, VA Greater Los Angeles Healthcare System